Cass Review: Department for Education

 In May 2024, the UK government released a draft of new Relationships, Sex and Health Education (RSHE) guidelines.
 The guidelines would ban lessons on the "contested theory of gender identity" and emphasised that any instruction on transgender people must focus on the legality of transitioning and the fact one has to be 18 to legally change their gender.
 A press release accompanying the guidelines stated that "In light of the Cass Review, it is important that schools take a cautious approach to teaching about this sensitive topic and do not use any materials that present contested views as fact, including the view that gender is a spectrum."

 Northern Ireland Review

 In September 2025, Health Minister Mike Nesbitt announced that Cass had accepted an invitation to conduct a review of Northern Ireland's gender services.
-The assessment will also consider proposed reforms to unify Northern Ireland's adolescent and adult services into a single continuous model of care.
-The review is expected to begin in November 2025.
+The assessment was also to consider proposed reforms to unify Northern Ireland's adolescent and adult services into a single continuous model of care.
 LGBTQ+ charity The Rainbow Project said it was "extremely concerned" at the health minister's appointment of Dr Hilary Cass.
 Chief Executive of the Rainbow Project Scott Cuthbertson said the Cass Review "led to the shuttering of services and the withdrawal of care for trans people across the UK, and supported a model which views transitioning as a negative outcome for patients" and that a Cass-led review will "worsen an already broken system".
+Cass visited Northern Ireland in November 2025, and the review was published in February 2026.